Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Just be careful about putting the rubber band on and off!
 I was painting my son's closet door black with red, yellow and orange flames.
 I had the doors on sawhorses and outlined the flames.
 I set the can of black paint on the door to put the rubber band on it.

 As I was stretching it from top to bottom, the rubber band slipped and flipped the can out of my hands - black paint all over the door, the floor and me!
 Boy what a mess.
-I'm so glad it was just a small can of paint!

 Lesson learned.
 After I cleaned up my mess, I ended up having to re-sand and re-primer the door because the black showed up through the flames.